B.V. Doshi Indian, b. 1927

 Biography

-Born in 1927 in Pune, India, Balkrishna Vithaldas Doshi, or B.V.
-Doshi studied architecture at the Sir J.J.
+Born in 1927 in Pune, Balkrishna Doshi studied architecture at the Sir J.J.
 School of Architecture in Mumbai.
-He is the first Indian architect to be awarded the prestigious Pritzker Prize in 2018, along with the Padma Shri, the Padma Bhushan, the Ordre des Arts et des Lettres and the Aga Khan Award for Architecture.
-He is a fellow of the Royal Institute of British Architects as well as the Indian Institute of Architects.
-An instrumental contribution to architectural discourse worldwide and India’s national treasure in the industry, Doshi has orchestrated innumerable projects across scales and significance.
-Doshi developed an early commitment to sustainability and the relationship between space and culture, honoring a sense of the ‘local’, even while channeling Western inspirations and outlooks.
-He consequently created a hybrid visual language strongly embedded in place, earning him countless prestigious awards over his career.
+He is the first Indian architect to be awarded the prestigious Pritzker Prize in 2018 and the Royal Institute of British Architects (RIBA) Gold Medal for Architecture in 2022, along with the Padma Shri, the Padma Bhushan, the Ordre des Arts et des Lettres, the Prime Minister’s National Award for Excellence in Urban Planning and Design, a Gold Medal from the Indian Institute of Architects, the Global Award for Lifetime Achievement for Sustainable Architecture, and the Aga Khan Award for Architecture.
+He is a fellow of the Royal Institute of British Architects as well as the Indian Institute of Architects, and an honorary fellow of the American institute of Architects.
+As an academician and urbanist, he founded the School of Architecture, Centre for Environmental Planning and Technology, in Ahmedabad, and was also instrumental in setting up various institutions around the city.

 Together with his architectural work, his drawings and paintings have also been exhibited at various museums worldwide and are part of international collections.
-A retrospective of his works titled Celebrating Habitat: The Real, the Virtual and the Imaginary and Balkrishna Doshi: Architecture for the People was shown at the National Gallery of Modern Art, New Delhi in 2014.
+A retrospective of his works titled Celebrating Habitat: The Real, the Virtual and the Imaginary and Balkrishna Doshi: Architecture for the People was shown at the National Gallery of Modern Art, New Delhi (2014); the Power Station of Art Shanghai, China (2017); Vitra Design Museum, Weil Am Rhein (2019); Architekturmuseum at Pinakothek de Moderne, Munich (2019); Architekturzentrum, Museum Quartier, Vienna (2020); and Wrightwood659, Chicago (2020); C-mine, Genk Belgium (2022).
+He has exhibited his art at several venues, including Gallery White, Baroda (2020, 2019); Bikaner House, New Delhi (2021); and Vadehra Art Gallery, New Delhi (2023, 2022, 2021).
+His art has been internationally exhibited at Frieze London (2021) and The Armory Show, New York (2022), along with an exciting solo project at Art Basel, Basel (2022).

 Works